carljparker/checkins-uw-ios-hw6/readme.md

 >  <https://github.com/carljparker/checkins-uw-ios-hw6>

-This homework implements a simple CheckIn app that enables the user to search for nearby locations on a MapView and select one, which is then stored in a list.
+This homework implements a simple checkin app that enables the user to search for nearby locations on a map view and select one, which is then stored in a list.
 The list is displayed in a table view.
 By tapping a row in this table view, the user can add images using the photo library or the device's camera.
 These images are associated with the checkin